TiberioG/SmartPot-webiste/sum_report.md

 ## Lessons learned

 For us it was the first time designing an entire sensor by ourself.
+That was really challenging. for Tapio, Xiao and Tiberio was also the first time with 3D modelling and 3D printing.

+We also learned that the milling machine is not the best tool to create very large PCB since it takes lot of time and it's not easy to have a perfectly aligned mounting, this results in a non-uniform milling.